 6. Find Your Inner Artist

-LA is going through a makeover.
-Where once sat empty, abandoned warehouses, a thriving arts district now lives and breathes.
-Call it "gentrification," or call it a biergarten that sells pretzel dogs with mustard cheese aioli, but LA is going through such a transformation and it’s kind of...awesome.
+Los Angeles is going through a makeover.
+Where empty, abandoned warehouses once sat, a thriving arts district now lives and breathes.
+Call it “gentrification,” or call it a biergarten that sells pretzel dogs with mustard cheese aioli, but L.A. is going through such a transformation and it’s kind of … awesome.
 Grab a cocktail at the Edison or mosey on down “the alley” to the Daily Dose cafe where you can satisfy all of your locally grown artisanal sandwich cravings.

 7. Pay Your Respects

 Resting quietly in Glendale, Forest Lawn Memorial Park is a great place to experience serenity in L.A.
 No, you can’t actually go inside the Hogwartsian castle to see Michael Jackson’s gravesite, but you can see imitation Michelangelo sculptures.
 Both “La Pieta” and “David” are replicated to scale here out of the same marble that the artist himself sculpted from.

 8. Take a Hike